kristopolous/BOOTSTRA.386/manual/index.md

 ## The Hail Mary

 Everyone has read mythical man-month, the idea that adding another developer too late in the game actually makes the product take longer.
-The problem is it's March and we're basically right where we were at in the Tehachapi Denny's - not willing to clone them and trying to move ahead.
+The problem is it's March and we're basically right where we were at in the Tehachapi Denny's - not willing to clone VisiCorp and trying to move ahead.
 And now we not only have the Apple Lisa to deal with but thanks to Thomas we know that Microsoft is working on a graphical system as well.
 I'm sure IBM and Digital Research is in the game as well.

 I feel asphyxiated before taking the first breath.
 I lean back in my chair.
-On the edge of my desk sit a pile of Resumes.
-We get a trickle in constantly regardless of whether we have a job posted and it's my job to go through them so I do on occasion.
+On the edge of my desk sit a pile of resumes.
+We get a trickle in constantly regardless of whether we have a job posted and it's my job to go through them and I do, sometimes, do my job on occasion.

 Going through resumes is hard.
 The method I've landed on is "do I want to talk to this person?".
 I'm not really interested if they are "good at the job" in as much as I'm interested in can they help define the space.
 Orion's "resume", for instance, was just a hand written note from Steve Wozniak, "Hire Orion.
-Woz" followed by his name and a phone number.
+Woz".

 It worked.
 That's all he needed.

-As I shuffle through I see one by a guy named "Claude".
-It's strange, almost like he was living in the walls.
-Again, not in any typical resume format.
+As I shuffle through the pile I see another unconventional one that catches my eye by a guy named "Claude".
+It's strange, just a letter and a phone number, no credentials, no work history, nothing else listed:

   Hey Chuck,